View LORRAINE LIPPERT's Obituary on post-gazette.com and share memories

 LIPPERT LORRAINE C.

-Age 91 of Ross Twp., died peacefully after suffering a series of strokes beginning in August, on Monday, November 4, 2019.
-Beloved wife for 66 years of the late Kenneth E. Lippert (01/13/16).
-Loving mother of Kathryn Wikowski, Sue-Ellen (Scott) Beatty and Kenn (Roberta) Lippert; grandmother of Michael Beatty and the late Kristen Beatty, Joshua (Kristen) Lippert and Melanie Lippert; sister of Eileen Thomas of Massachusetts.
+Age 91, of Ross Twp., died peacefully on Monday, November 4, 2019, after suffering a series of strokes which began in August.
+Beloved wife for 66 years of the late Kenneth E. Lippert (January 13, 2016).
+Loving mother of Kathryn Wikowski, Sue-Ellen (Scott) Beatty and Kenn (Roberta) Lippert.
+Grandmother of Michael Beatty and the late Kristen Beatty, Joshua (Kristen) Lippert and Melanie Lippert.
+Sister of Eileen Thomas of Massachusetts.
 No visitation.
 Burial services private.
-Memorial service will be announced at a later date.
+A Memorial Service is planned for the spring of 2020.
 Lorraine was a loving, giving person of strong faith whose life revolved around her family and music.
 She was happiest when helping others, especially preparing her delicious meals.
-She began playing the violin at age 9 and it opened up a wonderful musical world that carried through her entire life.
+She began playing the violin at age nine and it opened up a wonderful musical world that carried throughout her entire life.
 In addition to the violin, Lorraine played the piano, and was a church organist for 50 years.
+She and her husband, Ken were very active and hard-working members of the original Mellwood Presbyterian Church which then evolved into North Park Evangelical Presbyterian Church.
+Lorraine also established and directed the Hand Bell Choir at the Church for many years.
 She was a founding member of the Pittsburgh Philharmonic Orchestra in the North Hills, playing 1st Chair Violin.
-At North Park Evangelical Presbyterian Church, she established and directed the Hand Bell Choir for many years.
-At age 83, Lorraine retired from the Orchestra and finally the violin went silent.
+At age 83, Lorraine retired from the Orchestra and the violin finally fell silent.
 Our family was truly blessed to have Lorraine as our Mother.
 She was The Best.
-The Lippert Family respectfully suggests donations to the American Macular Degeneration Foundation, P.O.
-Box 515, Northampton, MA 01061-0515.
-Arrangements by SCHELLHAAS FUNERAL HOME, INC., WEST VIEW.
-Condolences can be expressed at
+Arrangements by SCHELLHAAS FUNERAL HOME, INC., West View.
+Condolences can be expressed at www.schellhaasfh.com.